OriginalAlex/Neptune-Discord-Bot/README.md

 ## **Current Commands:**

-**-neptune.rep [+/-] @User** --> Increases or decreases the reputation of a user, and states the user's new rating.
+**- neptune.rep [+/-] @User** --> Increases or decreases the reputation of a user, and states the user's new rating.

-**-neptune.rep show** --> Show information about your reputation including your rating, the number of people who rated you positively, and the number of people who rated you negatively
+**- neptune.rep show** --> Show information about your reputation including your rating, the number of people who rated you positively, and the number of people who rated you negatively

+**- neptune.rep [Username]** --> Show similar information about another user

+**- neptune.setrep [Username] **

+**- neptune.rep** --> Display the help for all reputation commands.

-**-neptune.rep leaderboards <number>** --> The default size of the leaderboards is 10, but you can specify a length and this will show the users with the highest reputation rating.
+**- neptune.rep leaderboards [number]** --> The default size of the leaderboards is 10, but you can specify a length and this will show the users with the highest reputation rating.

 **- neptune.wiki [Article Name]** --> Returns the first paragraph of a wikipedia article in an aesthetic message embed.